CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/financial-management.md

       efficiency of the City’s new construction and capital improvement projects.</p>
       <blockquote>The conversion of street lights to newer fixtures using Light Emitting Diode (“LED”) technology
       has achieved significant operational savings.</blockquote>
-      <p>In FY18, an Energy Service Company (“ESCO”) will conduct an Investment Grade Audit (“IGA”) of the City’s
-      facilities portfolio to identify projects with significant utility savings potential.
-This “Renew Boston Trust” initiative will result in savings for City facilities by bundling municipal utility cost savings projects.</p>
+      <p>In fiscal 2019, the City plans to begin implementing improvements which will result in utility cost savings for City facilities, under an initiative entitled “Renew Boston Trust.”
+This initiative is not a trust in the traditional sense, but a program to bundle municipal utility cost savings projects.
+The initial step was to have an Energy Service Company (“ESCO”) conducting an Investment Grade Audit (“IGA”) of the City’s facilities portfolio to identify projects with significant utility savings potential.
+The City expects to select projects based upon the IGA analysis and implement the program through one or more contracts with the ESCO that will provide long-term financial guarantees on the net savings for such projects.
+The City plans to finance the program with general obligation bonds with debt service expected to be offset by the long-term energy savings guaranteed by the ESCO.</p>
 - text_block:
   - title: Fund structure and uses
     body: >